Daerdemandt/grid-merger/README.md

 *  Adding element
 *  Iterating over all elements (sorted by the very first coordinate)
 *  Printing a tree (useful only on small trees).
+*  Searching for nodes for which given additive areal predicate is true

 ### On the way in Tree.py: